- Protects nearly 500,000 acres of tropical rainforest

 - Hosts an incredible amount of endangered birds

-It prevents the emission of more than 12.5 million tonnes of carbon dioxide, preserves habitat for an extraordinary amount of biodiversity – especially birds – and directly benefits local communities.
+It prevents the emission of more than 12.6 million tonnes of CO2, preserves an extraordinary amount of biodiversity – especially rare birds – and directly benefits local communities.

 Landowners are implementing many activities to assist communities and mitigate deforestation pressures, such as agricultural support, deforestation patrols, and sustainable economic alternatives.

 The project is working to establish alternative sources of income and employment opportunities for residents through offering agricultural extension training courses, granting residents land tenure, employing locals as deforestation patrollers, and operating programs to commercialize the collection, transport and sale of medicinal plants and açaí.
 Work is also underway to increase local water quality and improve farming conditions by retaining topsoil and controlling erosion.